sjpcp5/obsidian_notes/Hobbies/DnD/Akira/2024 Jan 28th DnD.md

 We enter the Ice Fey door the leaves are the character's favorite color.
 Furless Feline Chesershire clan wears a dress from the last free Chesershire clan.
 SHe touches Fuqur and gives him all the infor he needs to know of the fey world and the.
-- must get them below 30 HP to kill them - abomanations
+- must get them below 30 HP to kill them - abomination